PixelLevelClassWeighting/PCW/README.md

    - Follow the instructions within each notebook to prepare the training and validation datasets.

 2. **Model Training and Validation:**
-   - Execute the cells in `u-net.ipynb` to train and validate the basic U-Net model.
+   - Execute the cells in `#1 u-net.ipynb` to train and validate the basic U-Net model.
-   - In `modified-u-net.ipynb`, run the cells to observe the enhancements from the modifications.
+   - In `#2 modified-u-net.ipynb`, run the cells to observe the enhancements from the modifications.
-   - `modified-u-net+pcw.ipynb` includes the full implementation with PCW.
+   - `#3 modified-u-net-pcw.ipynb` includes the full implementation with PCW.
 Train this model to evaluate the performance improvements detailed in the paper.

 3. **Evaluation:**
    - Each notebook includes procedures to evaluate the model on the dataset, especially on blind sample C.